vicmmer/Genome-Assembly/README.md

 The sample data used to run this pipeline is a subset of the whole sequence, to make it more easily processable.
 Users might already have their data ready, but to make it easier I will show how I automated the download of my samples.
 I created a text file containing the accession numbers of my samples to download called accessionsList.txt, the python script download_accessions.py was run to download and split the files into forward and reverse reads.
 Both of these files are provided for reference.
 How to run data:
-1. Once samples are downloaded, (one forward and reverse read file for each sample) you will have to run the python_wrapper.py script with the following command: python python_wrapper.py
+1. Once samples are downloaded, (one forward and reverse read file for each sample) you will have to run the python_wrapper.py script with the following command: python python_wrapper.py.
+Likewise, you can clone the whole repository and you will have access too all the files needed to run the python_wrapper.py script
 2. The script should run in about 2-3 minutes and will produce many output files.
 A description follows below:
    a) SampleName_filtered.*.fastq: these are the filtered fastq files, filtered to keep only the reads that map to the index, in this case the HCMV index.
    b) HCMV_index.*.bt2 : Bowtie2 produces multiple index files because it divides the index into multiple parts for efficient memory usage and faster alignment.
 Each of these index files serves a different purpose and will be used in the alignment process